MattiasBuelens/web-streams-polyfill/README.md

 The polyfill implements [version `cada812` (8 Jul 2021)][spec-snapshot] of the streams specification.

 The polyfill is tested against the same [web platform tests][wpt] that are used by browsers to test their native implementations.
-The polyfill aims to pass all tests, although it allows some exceptions for practical reasons:
+It aims to pass all tests, although it allows some exceptions for practical reasons:
 * The default (ES2015) variant passes all of the tests, except for:
   * The ["bad buffers and views" tests for readable byte streams][wpt-bad-buffers].
     These tests require the implementation to synchronously transfer the contents of an `ArrayBuffer`, which is not yet possible from JavaScript (although there is a [proposal][proposal-arraybuffer-transfer] to make it possible).